bernmc/flashstor-trueNAS-fancontrol/README.md

 * [Note that if you opt for the safer option of sudo -ing each command individually, you may have to get a bit smart with some commands as linux will only apply sudo to the first part of a two part command (because: Reasons). eg: 	`echo 155 > /sys/class/hwmon/hwmon10/pwm1 `  will change the fan speed (if it's on hwmon10 )if you've sudo su 'd (ie god mode), but you will need to use  `echo 155 | sudo tee /sys/class/hwmon/hwmon10/pwm1` if you're not root, and sudo'ing each command individually.]

 ---

+## 1.5 Enable Developer Mode

+Only necessary for **TrueNAS-SCALE 23.x** (Corbia): Execute `install-dev-tools` from your root prompt.
+This will download and install a bunch of missing packages.
+It takes a few minutes.
+Once you've done this, don't bother trying to contact iX for help - they'll automatically delete any support requests.

+---

 ## 2. Check the status of your current temp sensors